surmwill/recycler_unity/README.md

     }
 }

-// The Recycler component which serializes your entry prefab, takes your entry data, and manages what data is bound to what entry public class DemoRecycler : RecyclerScrollRect<string, DemoRecyclerData>
+// 3rd class: The Recycler component which serializes your entry prefab, takes your entry data, and manages what data is bound to what entry public class DemoRecycler : RecyclerScrollRect<string, DemoRecyclerData>
 {
     // Empty, only exists to define the conrete generic parameters so this can be used as a component }

-// A MonoBehaviour which passes data to the Recycler public class YourMonoBehaviour : MonoBehaviour
+// 4th class.
+Your MonoBehaviour which passes data to the Recycler public class YourMonoBehaviour : MonoBehaviour
 {
     [SerializeField]